-- High-level scene interpretation requires representation and recognition of object motions. - · Representations may involve taxonomies and partonomies. - · Representations may be in quantitative and/or qualitative terms. - Representations may involve temporal and spatial constraints on objects. - · Recognition may be incremental or a-posteriori. - A natural-language description is one possible form of a highlevel scene interpretation.
+- Scene interpretation requires representation and recognition of object motions and change. - Representations may involve taxonomies and partonomies. - Representations may be in quantitative and/or qualitative terms. - Representations may involve temporal and spatial constraints on objects. - Recognition may be incremental or post-mortem. - A natural-language description is one possible form of a highlevel scene interpretation. - The success of scene interpretation experiments and applications depends heavily on the quality of low-level image analysis.